inpsyde/composer-asset-compiler/docs/006-Pre-compilation.md

 }
 ```

-The `pre-compiled` object tells us that the package supports pre-compilation.
+The `pre-compiled` object tells us the package supports pre-compilation.

 Let's look at the configuration in detail.